brepowell/Spam-Classifier/README.md

 hyper-parameter-search-results (folder with txt files from results of hyperparameter search)

-plots (folder with saved plots, like from Loading Vectors)
+visuals (folder with saved plots, like from Loading Vectors, and images, such as screenshots)

 saved-models (folder with saved machine learning models to use for deployment)